vahidzolf/BroadMulticast/README.md

 Notice that the package will run on python3 and does not support python2

-This package allows parsing from a capture file or a live capture, using all wireshark dissectors you have installed.
+This package allows parsing from a capture file, using the dissectors provided by tshark.
-Tested on windows/linux.

 This tool is a forked version of this github repository: